Fidel Castro, Former President Of Cuba, Dead At 90

 His longevity allowed the younger brother to consolidate control, perhaps lengthening the revolution well past both men's lives.
 In February 2013, Raul announced that he would retire as president in 2018 and named newly minted Vice President Miguel Díaz-Canel as his successor.

-Cuba's government announced that Castro's ashes would be interred on December 4 in the eastern city of Santiago that was a birthplace of his revolution.
-That will follow more than a week of honors, including a nearly nationwide caravan retracing, in reverse, his tour from Santiago to Havana with the triumph of the revolution in 1959.
+Cuba's government announced that Castro's ashes would be interred on the 4th of December in the eastern city of Santiago that was a birthplace of his revolution.
+That will follow more than a week of honours, including a nearly nationwide caravan retracing, in reverse, his tour from Santiago to Havana with the triumph of the revolution in 1959.

 Associated Press writer Anita Snow, in Mexico City, and AP news researcher Rhonda Shafner, in New York, contributed to this report.